universal-content-fingerprint-registry/site/docs/interactive-demo.md

 ## Code Examples

-The demo implements the patterns shown in the [Hashing Guide](how-to-use/hashing.md) and [Smart Contract Guide](how-to-use/smart-contract.md) using modern React hooks and WAGMI.
+The demo implements the patterns shown in the [Hashing Guide](how-to-use/hashing.md) and [Concepts](how-to-use/concepts.md) using modern React hooks and WAGMI.

 ## Try It Yourself